Anbeeld/ACAI/docs/analysis.md

 `aai_calc_economy`:

-- quantizes energy stockpiles and energy/mineral incomes into discrete variables (e.g. `acai_value_minerals_income` in 5-unit steps from 5 to 100+)
+- quantizes energy stockpiles and energy/mineral incomes into discrete variables (e.g. `acai_value_minerals_income` in 5-unit steps from 5 to 510)
-- computes an energy stock segment (`aai_value_energy_stock_segment`) by multiplying energy production by 6 and dividing by income thresholds
+- computes an energy stock segment (`aai_value_energy_stock_segment`) by multiplying energy production by 6 and adding 300 (not dividing by income thresholds)
-- subtracts estimated main-fleet upkeep from energy income when the strongest fleet is parked at a friendly crew-quarters starbase; the upkeep deduction scales by game age in 15-year brackets (0.175 energy early to 0.25+ late)
+- subtracts estimated main-fleet upkeep from both energy income and minerals income when the strongest fleet is parked at a friendly crew-quarters starbase; the upkeep deduction scales by game age in 15-year brackets for corvettes (0.175 early, incrementing to 0.40 at 165+ years) and uses a flat -2.50 energy for battleships; each energy deduction has a paired mineral deduction (0.35 to 0.80 for corvettes, 5.0 for battleships)
 - derives mineral income margin thresholds (`acai_value_minerals_income_extreme_margin`, `acai_value_minerals_income_low_margin`) with 10% percentage buffers above the base breakpoints
 - sets boolean-style thresholds such as:
   - `aai_boolean_energy_income_low`